 - You need to understand the finer points of accounting and spot small details.

 - No one outside the group understands what’s going on.

 - And hey, you might even learn how to cause a financial crisis or two.

 As an added bonus, you’ll be busy regardless of whether we’re in a recession (banks consolidate to cut costs) or an expansion (banks consolidate to expand and new banks go public).

 You just need to wrap your head around all the tricky concepts first and crack the financial institutions groups (FIG) success code.

 Read on for all of that and more – including how you can optimize your chances of getting placed in the group, the most common deal types, how valuation differs, and whether or not you can ever get non-FIG exit opportunities.

 Q: Let’s start from the beginning: how did you find your current role in your group?

-A: I went to a top four school and networked through the alumni who were active in campus recruiting.
+A: I went to a top four school and did my investment banking networking through the alumni who were active in campus recruiting.
 They were very helpful in my process.